Turkish philanthropist Kavala gives final defence in protest trial | Politics

 Turkish philanthropist Osman Kavala and seven other accused delivered their final defence statements on Friday in a long-running case over nationwide protests held in 2013 that has strained Ankara's ties with its Western allies.
 Kavala, 64, has been in jail for 4-1/2 years without a conviction and denies the charges he and 15 others face over the Gezi protests, which began as small demonstrations in an Istanbul park and snowballed into nationwide anti-government unrest, in which eight protesters were killed.

 The European Court of Human Rights (ECHR) and activists say the case is politically motivated and symbolic of a crackdown on dissent under President Tayyip Erdogan's rule, claims the government denies.
-The court had previously been expected to reach a verdict on Friday, but it was unclear whether that would happen or the hearing would be adjourned until Monday, given that statements remain to be given by defence lawyers.
+The court had previously been expected to reach a verdict on Friday, but it postponed the hearing until Monday to give time for defence lawyers to finish their statements.

 Prosecutor Edip Sahiner has said Kavala and architect Mucella Yapici should be convicted of attempting to overthrow the government through violence, which would carry a sentence of up to life in prison without parole.
 Speaking to the court via video link from prison, Kavala said: "It is evident that those who issued the indictment did not feel constrained by laws, considering that they will receive political support as they intended to prolong my detention."